COVID-19 coronavirus: how to self-isolate

-There does not appear to be any particular pattern in the order of symptom development.
+There does not appear to be any particular pattern in the stages of COVID symptoms.
 Some people will start with a cough; others will develop fever, with cough arriving only a few days later.
 Among my patients, exhaustion and aching all over appear to be common early signs.

 How and when do COVID symptoms progress?

 If you have mild disease, fever is likely to settle within a few days and you are likely to feel significantly better after a week - the minimum time at which you can leave self-isolation is ten days.

 You may continue coughing for a couple of weeks - while you should be very careful to maintain social distancing, as everyone should, you don't need to stay in isolation just because your cough has not completely resolved.
 If you're well in other respects, your likelihood of infecting others at this stage is low.

 In people with more severe infection, shortness of breath is likely to become more marked 7-10 days after they develop symptoms.
 This occurs because the infection takes hold deep in your lungs, leading to inflammation which prevents efficient transfer of oxygen from your lungs to your bloodstream.
-Symptoms can develop rapidly (in hours) and worsen in minutes.
+COVID symptoms can develop rapidly (in hours) and worsen in minutes.